ghapsara/guruhhapsara.dev/src/content/2021-08-22-grokking-ansible-and-terraform/index.md

 So what constitute the narrative? how do we know which language should partake in the conversation?
 Which tool is suitable to particular problems?
 To answer these questions we should know how ansible and terraform operate at the technical level.

 Ansible has been around in the automation world for a long time.
-Ansible utilizes ssh protocol to perform a series of tasks which run scripts to target hosts locally or remotely.
-A series of tasks is a collection of scripts which performs mutations to target hosts such as configurations, provisioning, and many things.
+Ansible utilizes ssh protocol to execute a series of tasks to target hosts locally or remotely.
+A series of tasks is a collection of scripts which performs mutations such as configurations, provisioning, and many things.
 The ability to pass and run scripts certainly unlocks a wide range of possibilities.

 Meanwhile, terraform makes use of states to assemble infrastructure building blocks.
 Here is the benefit of employing states, once there's a media that stores chronological events, we can move backwards and simulate a future.
 The cool thing we can do in terraform is we can ostensibly time travel and look at the impact of proposed changes.

-Let's try jump into a concrete example, let's say we want to assemble a linux virtual machine associated with a networking policy in azure.
+Let's jump into a concrete example, let's say we want to assemble a linux virtual machine associated with a networking policy in azure.
 First off, we have to setup the networking parts like virtual network, subnet, network security group, and application security group.
 Then we can start working on virtual machine parts.
 First we need to create a network interface (nic) of the virtual network and attach the application security group to the nic.
 Once the nic and asg are bound, we can create the vm using the nic.

 Both ansible and terraform will require you to define all of these resources.
 The most noticeable difference is shown when we want remove resources.
 In terraform, we don't need to make a terraform module to remove resources, but in ansible we'll have to create a task to delete resources.